Lineal: A linear-algebraic Lambda-calculus: Confluence

+To be able to use a critical pair lemma in an AC context, we shall use a well-known technique, detailed in the Section \ref{extension}, and introduce addenda $S_{0ext}$, $E_{ext}$ and $F_{ext}$ to the systems $S_0$, $E$ and $F$, with some extra rules called {\em extension} rules, but with a more restricted form of AC-rewriting and the system $R_{0ext} = S_{0ext} \cup E_{ext} \cup F_{ext} \cup A$.

+The second step towards our main goal is show that the $B^\parallel$ rule, the parallel version of the rule $B$ defined in Definition \ref{defBpar}, is strongly confluent on the term algebra, and commutes with $R^*$, hence giving the confluence of $L$ (Section \ref{betaconfluence}).

-To prove the local confluence of the system $S \cup E$ we shall prove that of the system $S_0 \cup E$ where $S_0$ is a small avatar of $S$.
-Then we use a novel proof technique in order to extend from $S_0$ to $S$, hereby obtaining the confluence of $S \cup E$.
-As the system $R$ does not deal at all with lambda abstractions and bound variables, we have, throughout this first part of the proof, considered $\lambda {\bf x}$ as a unary function symbol and the bound occurrences of ${\bf x}$ as constants.
+As the system $R=S \cup E \cup F \cup A$ does not deal at all with abstractions and bound variables, we have, throughout this first part of the proof, considered $\lambda {\bf x}$ as a unary function symbol and the bound occurrences of ${\bf x}$ as constants.
 This way we can safely apply known theorems about first-order rewriting.